kermitt2/grobid/doc/Grobid-service.md

 We describe bellow the provided resources corresponding to the HTTP verbs, to use the grobid web services.
 All url described bellow are relative path, the root url is `http://<server instance name>/<root context>`

 The consolidation parameters (__consolidateHeader__ and __consolidateCitations__) indicate if GROBID should try to complete the extracted metadata with an additional external call to [CrossRef API](https://github.com/CrossRef/rest-api-doc).
 The CrossRef look-up is realized based on the reliable subset of extracted metadata which are supported by this API.
+Each consolidation parameter is a string which can have three values:
+- __0__, means no consolidation at all is performed: all the metadata will come from the source PDF
+- __1__, means consolidation against CrossRef and update of metadata: when we have a DOI match, the publisher metadata are combined with the metadata extracted from the PDF, possibly correcting them
+- __2__, means consolidation against CrossRef and, if matching, addition of the DOI only

 ### PDF to TEI conversion services